EncodeYourself/Unfinished-fastapi-testing/README.md

-Learning RestApi with FastApi with and without ORM.
+Testing api folder for the learning RestApi purpose with FastApi.
 Used docker with a local Postgresql server.